Dual MSF-MSBA Degree FAQ

 This is ultimately up to each individual student.
 Graduates of our MSF-MSBA program will be fully equipped with the quantitative, computational, technical skills and finance industry knowledge to pursue intensive, front-line analytics jobs in any industry, particularly finance.
 Depending on their particular backgrounds and interests, students may decide to pursue the financial analyst route within financial services, a more analytics-based role within financial services, or a financial role in another industry entirely.

-We have career coaches dedicated specifically to our finance and business analytics programs, although our students have access to all coaches in our GBCC.
+We have career coaches dedicated specifically to our finance and business analytics programs, although our students have access to all coaches in our CBCC.
 Students may choose a coach (or coaches) that works best with their particular advising style and preferences.

 In any case, each student works individually with their career coach(es) from the start of the program, building a career plan, and getting the guidance and networking connections required to work where they would like to work.
-Our GBCC's Business Development team helps send out resumes and arrange company visits, guest speakers, and networking events, while our Coaching team helps with interview prep, resume writing, networking, and much more on the individual level.
+Our CBCC's Business Development team helps send out resumes and arrange company visits, guest speakers, and networking events, while our Coaching team helps with interview prep, resume writing, networking, and much more on the individual level.

 Alumni of our programs also continue to have access to our career services for life.